HyunHeo/React-Redux-Fundamentals/README.md

 Note that there are more ways than the ones specified here to implement components.
 These are suggestions.

-### Concept: Components
+### Components

 React relies on the concept that many "components" aggregate together to make a whole application.
-Those components may be comprised of smaller components!
+Those components may be comprised of smaller components and so on!
 [Facebook's tutorial](https://facebook.github.io/react/tutorial/tutorial.html) is a great way to understand this basic principle.

 For every component, there should be a different JavaScript file.
 This encourages modularity and ensures things don't get messy.
 Your application's directory structure should look something like:
 ```